Sagres, Portugal

 Is there a lot of diversity?
 Are people in Sagres accepting of differences?

 "Sagres, is a small town known primarily for its historical significance and natural beauty.
 The population is predominantly Portuguese, with a smaller number of expatriates from various countries.
 While it may not be as diverse as larger cities, the people of Sagres are generally known for their hospitality and openness to visitors from different cultures and backgrounds.
 As a popular tourist destination, the locals are accustomed to interacting with people from all over the world, which contributes to a generally accepting attitude towards differences.
-However, like any place, individual attitudes can vary," commented one expat who made the move to Sagres.
+However, like any place, individual attitudes can vary," remarked one expat living in Sagres, Portugal.

 What are the schools in Sagres like?